MovementGH/OpenBot-Docs/source/index.html.md

 Member | Type | Description
 -- | -- | --
-Author | Number | The ID of the author of the command Events | Object | The Events of the command
+Author | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">Number</a> | The ID of the author of the command
+Events | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object">Object</a> | The Events of the command
-Icon | String | The Icon of the command
+Icon | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String">String</a> | The Icon of the command
-Languages | Array(Object) | The Languages of the command
+Languages | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array">Array</a>(<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object">Object</a>) | The Languages of the command
-Permissions | Object | The Permissions of the command Support | String | The Support link of the command id | Number | The ID of the command
+Permissions | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object">Object</a> | The Permissions of the command
+Support | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String">String</a> | The Support link of the command id | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">Number</a> | The ID of the command

 ### Command.Events